-And yet, without closing the sale, many untrained salespeople let sales they should have closed walk out the front doors of the retailer.
+And yet, without closing the sale, many untrained salespeople let sales they should have closed walk out the front door.

 Understanding the retail selling process is the key to running a successful retail business.

-When it came to Selling, it was believed that volume was the most important factor back then, and the way to success was by getting as many customers checked out as possible.
-However, that's not a viable selling process.
+When it came to Selling, it was believed that volume was the most important factor and the way to success was by getting as many customers checked out as possible.

 It can lead to pushy sales techniques that have been showcased in any movie about a car salesman, electronics salesman, or bad realtor.
 Such overemphasis on closing techniques has been proven ineffective and those salespeople often missed valuable add-on sales.